 Sadly, although The Bells Of Astercote was repeated over Easter 1982 and Ghost In The Water in March 1983, neither have ever been commercially released; collectors might however wish to keep an eye out for the tie-in reprint of the original novel of Ghost In The Water, and for the BBC Radiophonic Workshop album The Soundhouse, which included Roger Limb’s soundtrack for the play.
 Both however are strong efforts that deserve to be more widely seen, so perhaps it might be worth repeating them instead of the next inevitable attempt at reviving A Ghost Story For Christmas.

 Buy A Book!

-You can find a lengthy examination of the BBC’s spooky children’s dramas – including The Box Of Delights, The Children Of Green Knowe, The Phoenix And The Carpet and more – in my book Well At Least It’s Free, a collection of columns and features.
+You can find a lengthy examination of The Bells Of Astercote and Ghost In The Water alongside the BBC’s manhy other spooky children’s dramas – including The Box Of Delights, The Children Of Green Knowe, The Phoenix And The Carpet and more – in my book Well At Least It’s Free, a collection of columns and features.
 Well At Least It’s Free is available in paperback here or from the Kindle Store here.

 You Shall Have It Under Your Hand Today is a feature on Roger Limb and the BBC Radiophonic Workshop’s soundtrack from The Box Of Delights; you can find it here.